ark-lang/ark/docs/REFERENCE.md

 when you are counting something that cannot be negative, typically it is used for memory.

-	usize		//unsigned at least 16 bits
+	usize		// unsigned at least 16 bits

 ## Variables
 Unlike languages like C or C++, variables are immutable unless otherwise preceeded by